Cowlinge Village Hall Case Study: Timber Preservation

-The principal reason for the decay was poor underfloor ventilation and as there was little scope for improving this our surveyor advised a more practical & durable approach would be to remove all the flooring and lay a new concrete floor incorporating a damp-proof membrane.
+The principal reason for the decay was poor underfloor ventilation and as there was little scope for improving it.
+Our surveyor advised a more practical & durable approach would be to remove all the flooring and lay a new concrete floor incorporating a damp-proof membrane.

-APP assisted the Clerk of the Parish Council in making an application to the local authority for a building control notice to cover the works and contacted the inspector to make the required inspections at various points during the works.
+APP assisted the Clerk of the Cowlinge Parish Council in making an application to the local authority for a building control notice to cover the works and contacted the inspector to make the required inspections at various points during the works.

-With the over-site laid APP’s carpentry team screwed treated timber battens and then overlaid tongue & grooved pine floorboards.
+With the over-site laid, APP’s carpentry team screwed treated timber battens and then overlaid tongue & grooved pine floorboards.
 New pine skirting boards were added to the wall, isolated from contact with the brickwork by a damp-proof membrane.

-When further funding had been secured, we turned our attention to tackling the rising dampness and extensive salt contamination in the brickwork walls and the improvement of the energy efficiency of the building by providing insulation.
-APP again assisted in communications with building control.
+When further funding had been secured, we turned our attention to tackling the rising dampness and extensive salt contamination in the brickwork walls.
+We also looked into improving the energy efficiency of the building by installing insulation.

-Two of the internal walls were painted brickwork and heavily contaminated with hygroscopic salts, rather than trying to have paint removed by sandblasting it was decided to use Delta PT plaster lath.
+Two of the internal walls were painted brickwork and heavily contaminated with hygroscopic salts.
+Rather than trying to have the paint removed by sandblasting it was decided to use Delta PT plaster lath.